 This rather loosely based band of brothers fosters friendship and spiritual growth among the men of the parish.
-They meet in the parish house for a BYOB breakfast and some conversation, Bible discussion and prayer at 6:00 pm the the third Tuesday of each month.
+They meet in the parish house for conversation, Bible discussion and prayer at 6:00 pm the the third Tuesday of each month.
 They also gather for an annual retreat, most recently to the Order of the Holy Cross in West Park, New York, and about once a quarter they host a dinner for faith, fellowship and good fun.
 For information and to be added to the contact email list, contact Rick Hamlin (email@example.com) or Bruce MacEwen (Bruce@AdamSmithEsq.com).

 Moms of St. Michael’s